c-hive/guides/react/style.md

 });
 ```

-This read as: `describe getProxyURL: when CORS_PROXY_ENABLED env var is true, it returns the given URL with a CORS proxy`
+This read nicely as: `describe getProxyURL: when CORS_PROXY_ENABLED env var is true, it returns the given URL with a CORS proxy`

 Always double check whether the test actually does what the description says.
 E.g.
 ```